Leoncio16/school-project/README.md

 <ol>
 <li>Install server like <a href="https://www.apachefriends.org/pl/index.html">XAMPP</a> and <a href="https://getcomposer.org/">COMPOSER</a></li>
 <li>Put files on your server</li>
+<li>Configure .env file by editing ".env.example".
+You have to remove .example, then set data about host, and information about smtp</li>
 <li>Open terminal and change directory to folder where you put files</li>
  <li>Go to your phpmyadmin and create database with name "laravel", and import database.sql file</li>
 <li>Use command "php artisan serve"</li>